barboraberkova/english-for-designers/homework-11.md

 Two frustrations, one app.
 The brief I set myself was simple to say and hard to do: design a minimal, real-time companion that solves the logistics *before* the visit and the navigation *during* it — without ever raising its voice above the art.

-Shaun Tan’s paintings are incredibly immersive, surreal, and filled with intricate details; the application’s interface needed to act as a quiet frame rather than a loud distraction, ensuring the artwork itself never got lost in a messy digital layout.
+Shaun Tan's paintings are incredibly immersive, surreal, and filled with intricate details; the application’s interface needed to act as a quiet frame rather than a loud distraction, ensuring the artwork itself never got lost in a messy digital layout.

 > "A busy interface is the enemy of a peaceful gallery visit.
 The app's job is to disappear once you've found what you need."